justpy-org/justpy/docs/quasar_tutorial/introduction.md

 The Quasar documentation is excellent and includes many examples.
 You will need to consult it for the specifics of each component.

-There are many Quasar components.
-I suggest browsing the documentation to see what is available.
+As there are many Quasar components, I suggest browsing the documentation to see what is available.

 The name of the Quasar component and the JustPy component is the same.
 If the Quasar component is called QMenu for example, the corresponding JustPy class is called QMenu also.